Wildlife Hazard Management Program at Denver International Airport

 - The FAA sets guidelines that DEN and USDA adhere to regarding wildlife management standards and reporting of wildlife activity on and around the airport

-- FAA controllers also play an important role in managing wildlife by relaying pilot reports of birds and other wildlife hazards ground crews and pilots
+- FAA controllers also play an important role in managing wildlife by relaying reports of birds and other wildlife hazards to pilots and flight crews

 Since 1990, the FAA has maintained a searchable database of voluntary bird strike reports, which is managed by the Wildlife Services Program of the USDA through an interagency agreement with the FAA.
 According to FAA data:

-- Birds make up 97 percent of all reported wildlife strikes on an aircraft
+In 2017, birds made up 95% of all reported wildlife strikes on an aircraft in the U.S.

 While the number of strikes is not indicative of the success or failure of an airport’s wildlife management program, since bird activity can be influenced by an airport’s size, strike reporting awareness, geographic location, migratory patterns, species and other factors, reporting is key.
 In 2014, DEN was one of five finalists for the FAA’s inaugural Strike Reporting Excellence Award for its robust reporting program.